-Many students have difficulty managing their academic demands.
-Even bright students can lack the skills to be productive and effective learners.
-At Beyond BookSmart, we teach students what they haven’t learned in school: how to manage their time, resist distractions, keep their emotions in check, and conquer procrastination.
+Many students and adults have difficulty managing their work demands and their daily routines.
+Even bright individuals can lack the skills to be productive and effective at school or on the job - and to maintain healthy self-care habits.
+At Beyond BookSmart, we teach students what they haven’t learned in school: how to manage their time, resist distractions, prevent getting derailed by their emotions, cultivate healthy, independent routines, and conquer procrastination.
+Our adult coaching division, WorkSmart Coaching, specializes in 1:1 work with adults to learn those same skill sets.

-While our students come from all different backgrounds and circumstances, they often have one thing in common: that their results in school don’t match their potential to achieve, or that they are working themselves to exhaustion to maintain good grades.
-Our coaching provides the missing link, teaching them
+While our clients come from all different backgrounds and circumstances, they often have one thing in common: that their results in school or on the job don’t match their potential to achieve, or that they are working themselves to exhaustion to maintain good grades or meet their daily demands.
+Our coaching provides the missing link, teaching students and adults

 Parents often begin to see signs of Executive Function challenges in their child in elementary school, when the child faces new expectations for self-management.
 While in elementary school these challenges may seem relatively minor, they have increasing relevance as a child matures, ultimately playing a central role in shaping student achievement.